PaulleDemon/PaulleDemon/README.md

 <a href="https://stackexchange.com/users/21676875"><img src="https://stackexchange.com/users/flair/21676875.png" width="208" height="58" alt="profile for Art on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Art on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>

-If you love my open-source project consider buying me a cup of coffee.
-It will give me energy to write more open-source projects.
+If you love my open-source projects consider buying me a cup of coffee.
+This give me energy to write more open-source projects.
 Thank you.

 [<img src="https://github.com/PaulleDemon/PaulleDemon/blob/main/images/buy-me-coffee.png" height="100px" width="350px">](https://www.buymeacoffee.com/ArtPaul)